KarenDanielyan/ReactKeyboardTester/README.md

 # Keyboard Tester

 A simple web application to test keyboard input visually.
-This is my first project on react-js.
+This is my first project on `ReactJS`.

 ## Features